NICGOL 4-in-1 Gas Detector Review 2026: DO NOT BUY

 Disclaimer: DontPickIt is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
 We evaluate gear based on real-world performance to help you avoid bad tech.

 Welcome to another review from the DontPickIt Household lab.
-We recently tested the Nicgol 4-in-1 Gas and CO Detector, hoping to find a reliable yet affordable safety solution.
+We tested the NICGOL 4-in-1 Gas and CO Detector — hoping for an affordable, reliable home safety device.

-Our advice?
-DON’T PICK IT.
-Do not gamble your life and property on this device.
+Our verdict: DON’T PICK IT.
+This NICGOL review ends at 10/100.
+Do not trust your life to this detector.

 The Nicgol boasts a fancy color LCD and 4-in-1 features, but our lab tests revealed severe engineering oversights that make it a massive liability rather than a safeguard: